 After CNA Rome suggested their drive-in movie theater project, industry leaders asked “why stop there?”
 That’s when Utopia Srl, Zoo Srl, Italstage and 3D Unfold – leading companies in their respective fields linked to production, set design and event planning – presented their “Live Drive In” concept.
 From movies to live music concerts and theater performances, get ready to experience the famed drive-ins.
 But the drive-in concept of the past that will be remodelled into a new version with zero impact thanks to the use of renewable energy generators, self-sanitizing bathrooms and eco-sustainable materials.

 While nothing is official yet, one thing is for sure: if this project were to take place, it will be a dejavu for the many Romans who lived them and a journey back in time for all those generations who, up till now, had only seen the famed drive-ins on movie screens.

 Where will the Rome drive-in theaters be?

 Not just Rome, many other Italian cities have joined the project, too: Milan, Florenze, Turin, Bologna, Naples, Verona, Catania, Genova, Bari, Cosenza, Mantova, Avellino, Reggio Calabria, Lamezia Terme, Lido di Camaiore, Olbia, San Benedetto del Tronto and Palermo.

-Even if not official yet, some locations they’re planning on setting up stages and mega screens for the drive-ins in Rome are Ponte Milvio, the Laghetto dell’EUR (EUR lake) and Caracalla.
+In addition to the Sunset Drive in at Cinecittà Studios (which is confirmed), even if not all official yet, here’s some other locations they’re planning on setting up stages and mega screens for the drive-ins in Rome: Ponte Milvio, the Laghetto dell’EUR (EUR lake) and Caracalla.
 Stay tuned!